Important Dates for Wyoming Elections 2026

 Voting in States Other Than Wyoming

-If you are a UW student living in Wyoming and are eligible to vote, you have the choice to register and vote here.
+If you are a UW student living in Wyoming and you meet Wyoming's voter eligibility requirements, you have the choice to register and vote here.
 It does not matter whether you are considered an in-state student for purposes of tuition and this will not affect your financial aid or whether your parents can claim you as a dependent on their taxes.
-It is your choice!

 However, you may choose to vote absentee in your "home" state.
 You may only be registered and vote in one location.
-To find information for your state, click on your state in the Campus Vote Project's State Student Voting Guide.
+To find information for your state, click on your state in the Everything You Need to Know About Voting In Your State guide.

 What's on your ballot?

-VOTE411 a project of the League of Women Voters is committed to ensuring voters have the information they need to successfully participate in every election.
+VOTE411 is committed to ensuring voters have the information they need to successfully participate in every election.
 Whether it's local, state or federal, every election is important to ensuring our laws and policies reflect the values and beliefs of our communities.
 Vote 411 provides nonpartisan candidate information to voters in every state.